MelodyYiQing/CSAPP_TEST/BOMBLAB.md

   400ef7:	48 83 c4 08          	add    $0x8,%rsp
   400efb:	c3                   	retq
 ```
-we can see in 0x402400,store the second argument which are supposed to the answer.
+we can see in 0x402400,store the second argument which are supposed to be the answer.
 <br>we first set the breakpoint at phase_1 and explode_bomb then run the program.When asked enter a string ,enter sth casually(I just input my english name.hh)
 ![bomb](https://github.com/MelodyYiQing/CSAPP_TEST/blob/master/Bomb1.png)
 <br>Then we stop at the breakpoint of phase_1,the use disas to disassemble it and it can be seen same with our objdump file.Use the print and x can see what we put in.